OPT Application at a Glance

 For information on applying online, please review the Online I-765 Filing Guidance webpage.

 Please note that the processing window for OPT applications can span 2-3 months or more.
-You should receive a Receipt Notice for your application within a week or two of filing, and will receive an Approval Notice and Employment Authorization Document (EAD) card once USCIS has approved your application.
+You should receive a receipt notice for your application within a week or two of filing, and will receive an approval notice and Employment Authorization Document (EAD) card once USCIS has approved your application.

-Once your OPT application is approved and you have reached the start date listed on your card, you should receive an email from the Student and Exchange Visitor Program (SEVP) with instructions on how to create an SEVP Portal Account.
+Once your OPT application is approved and you have reached the start date listed on your EAD card, you should receive an email from the Student and Exchange Visitor Program (SEVP) with instructions on how to create an SEVP Portal Account.
 You will use the SEVP Portal to report any and all employment changes, as well as any address changes while on OPT.

-It is imperative that you maintain accurate employment/address reporting on the SEVP portal.
+It is imperative that you maintain accurate employment and address information in the SEVP portal.
 Failure to update the portal with employment or address changes is a status violation and may result in status termination by SEVP.

 When you receive your EAD, please submit a copy of it to the ISSO via our Upload Copy of EAC eForm.